spouliot/Embeddinator-4000/docs/releases/Embeddinator-4000_0.2.md

 * [pr324](https://github.com/mono/Embeddinator-4000/pull/324) - [mmp] Support for native frameworks generated with Xamarin.Mac;
 * [pr324](https://github.com/mono/Embeddinator-4000/pull/324) - [registrar] Support for subclassing managed subclasses of `NSObject` from Xamarin.Mac based assemblies;

-note: macOS support _without Xamarin.Mac_ remains supported but requires a compatible version of Mono to be installed on the computer;
+note: macOS support _without Xamarin.Mac_ remains possible but requires a compatible version of Mono to be installed on the target computer - i.e. it does **not** create standalone applications.

 tvOS Support
 ------------